kliushnichenko/jooby-mcp/README.md

 ## jooby-mcp

-This module provides a lightweight wrapper over the official [Java MCP SDK](https://github.com/modelcontextprotocol/java-sdk), adapted for use with [Jooby](https://github.com/jooby-project/jooby)’s routing, server capabilities and DI.
+This module integrates the official [Java MCP SDK](https://github.com/modelcontextprotocol/java-sdk) with [Jooby](https://github.com/jooby-project/jooby)’s routing, server features, and dependency injection.

-The module provides declarative(annotation-based) registration of tools, prompts and resources.
+This module enables declarative (annotation-based) registration of tools, prompts, and resources.
-Annotations discovery is done at build-time using APT, so no reflection is used at runtime.
+Annotations are discovered at build time using APT, eliminating the need for runtime reflection.
-Hence, you will need to add an annotation processor in addition to the module dependency.
+To use it, add the annotation processor alongside the module dependency.

 Compatibility: